mediachain/cccoin/README.md

 4. **Fund other's web nodes** - Fund the resource fees for web nodes that are fronting resources to users in a net profitable way, and receive a share of the net rewards.
 Fund web nodes that are not, incur net a loss.
 Web nodes are currently responsible for implementing this.
 5. **Run rewards node** - Properly carry out the computations for distributing rewards, and you make money.
 Distribute rewards poorly, you get forked and cut out.
 6. **Buy the CCCoin token** - Fund the advancement of the entire CCCoin ecosystem of resource providers by supporting the price of CCCoin.
 Feel the rewards of knowing you're contributing to creative good!
+7. **Loan CCCoin your tokens** - Commit to locking up your CCCoin tokens on the platform for a period of time, in the form of CCLock, and you'll receive interest bearing CCCoin payments back over time.
+Redeem too much of your CCLock too soon, and face an early withdrawal penalty.

 ## Properties